Last updated:

 FG

-With that said, I dare say that this is the best synthetic leather, even better than the Nike’s Flytouch Plus and Puma’s K-BETTER!
-It breaks down easily and is so soft and pliable.
-It even has that embossed grooves to mimick the stitching on natural leather.
+With that said, I dare say that this is a better synthetic leather, even more so than the Nike’s Flytouch Plus from the Tiempo Legend 10 and Puma’s K-BETTER from the 2023 and 2024 King Ultimate.
+It breaks down easily and the softness and pliability is serviceable.
+I have to say though that the True Touch Tech synthetic leather is less soft out-of-the-box if your coming from the previous 442 v2 synthetic model that it replaces. and certainly has long ways to go in catching up with the Tiempo Maestro’s Tech Leather.
 Touch on the ball is balanced-still a hint of sharpness but the internal foam backing does provide that dampened sensation normally associated with leather uppers.

-Considerations Regarding The Testing of NB 442 v2
+Considerations Regarding The Testing of NB 442 v3

 By the way, for more about our boot testing principles, click here.